-Whether you operate a fishing vessel, tug boat, or whale watching boat, Western Maritime Institute spring marine courses starting in January, 2017 that will help you and your crew meet Transport Canada’s certificate requirements.
+Whether you operate a fishing vessel, tug boat, or whale watching boat, Western Maritime Institute spring marine courses starting in September, 2018 will help you and your crew meet Transport Canada’s certificate requirements.
 Transport Canada is enforcing certificate requirements on vessels now.

 For individuals with 12 months sea-service experiences as a master, mate or deck hand on a fishing vessel.
 This certificate allows you to operate a fishing boat up to 100 gross tonnage.

 For individuals who do NOT have 12 months sea-service experience on a fishing vessel, but do have at least 183 x 8 hour days of experience as a deckhand, and are interested in becoming a Watch-keeping Mate of a fishing vessel, this set of courses will help fulfill that goal.